 1. The Law of Pithiness

 Essentially, the Law of Pithiness states that people favor concisely communicated, well-organized items over excessively complex plans.
 When it comes to web design, users want to find the information they need as easily and quickly as possible.
-It may be tempting to create a wacky, out-of-the box design, but if users cannot figure it out, the design is likely to push them away.
+It may be tempting to create a wacky, out-of-the-box design, but if users cannot figure it out, the design will likely push them away.